 All meals, including snacks, are healthy, wholesome and nutritionally balanced.
-Our fully accredited chef is also a graduate of the Academy.
+Our fully accredited chef is also a graduate of our Canadian military academy.
 The Academy is the recipient of the Eat Smart!
 School Cafeteria Award, for offering healthy menu choices, maintaining an excellent track record in food handling safety, and for having all food service staff appropriately trained and certified in safe food handling measures.

 Becoming a Robert Land Academy student catalyzes a young man's emotional growth so as to stimulate a heightened sense of responsibility and to appreciate more fully the value of family and home life.

 |0700||Inspection by Company Sergeant Major|

 |1830||Mandatory study hall|

 |2030||Personal preparation in barracks|

 Here’s what a Canadian Member of Parliament had to say about the approach we take at our Canadian military academy.

 "Throughout the years, the staff have worked long and diligently in providing students a structured and motivated educational environment.
 All those involved in the success of the Robert Land Academy have continuously demonstrated commitment and zeal.
 This commitment on behalf of the students stands as a sterling example of the success of a collective effort for a common good."